 Below are Pinterest-friendly sized images to pin at Pinterest!

 Our Classic Carrot Cake made bakery-style is moist and tender as well as spiced and sweetened just right.
-It is made of the finest all-natural, pure and organic ingredients you can find.
-Our Best Ever Cream Cheese Buttercream, and the finely chopped walnut coating, takes Classic Carrot Cake to a whole new level.
-Guests will be so impressed!
+It is made of the finest all-natural and organic ingredients you can find.
+Our Best Ever Cream Cheese Buttercream, and the walnut coating, takes Carrot Cake to a whole new level!

 For the Carrot Cake

-- 2 cups (about 250 grams) pure organic unbleached all-purpose flour, such as Hodgson Mill®, plus additional for dusting cake pans
+- 2 cups (about 250 g) unbleached all-purpose flour, plus additional for cake pans

 - 2 cups (400 g) granulated cane sugar